-This update to the Monterey Peninsula College Student Equity Plan began with formation of a subcommittee derived from members of the college wide Student Success and Support Program Committee what? (meetings of what committee?).
+This update to the Monterey Peninsula College Student Equity Plan began with formation of a subcommittee derived from members of the college wide Student Success and Support Program Committee that meets a minimum of once each semester.
 This group reviewed, analyzed, and discussed student equity success data developed by the Office of Institutional Research and subsequently evaluated and identified goals, activities, and outcomes for the plan.
 The completed plan was shared with and updated after input from the councils and committees that comprise the College's shared governance structure before submission to the Chancellor's Office.